php/php-langspec/spec/10-expressions.md

 ````

-c-constants ([§§](06-constants.md#general)) can not be defined within a function or method (in contrast to d-constants [§§](06-constants.md#general)).
+[c-constants](06-constants.md#general) can not be defined within a function or method (in contrast to [d-constants](06-constants.md#general).
 As in the other examples above, this is perfectly legal when it happens through a file inclusion in which the constant does not lose its scope.
 Consider the following example:

 include.php
 ````